Reviewed for 2018

 2. Avoid financial ruin

-Liability Insurance would in most cases cover the cost of the compensation payment, along with any related legal fees.
+Public liability insurance could cover the cost of the compensation payment, along with any related legal fees.

 3. Protect your clients from harm and their property from damage